 Buildings are valued at fair value using depreciated replacement cost.
-Where appropriate, the value of the improvements have then been reconciled against the investment method which capitalises the actual, or potential, market rental income having regard for yields as derived from sales of comparable property from which deduct the underlying value.
+Where appropriate, the value of the improvements have then been reconciled against the investment method which capitalises the actual, or potential, market rental income having regard for yields

 The most recent valuation was performed by independent registered valuers Morgan's Property Advisors.
-The valuation is effective as at 30 June 2023 and resulted in a decrease of \$0.23m.
-This has been recognised in the 2023 annual accounts.
+The valuation is effective as at 30 June 2024 and resulted in a increase of \$0.9m.
+The Company has considered that this movement is not sufficiently material to warrant the recognition of any fair value adjustment for the year ended 30 June 2024.